tandrewnichols/indeed/README.md

 expect(a).to.have.been.calledWith('foo')
 ```

-Note that this means that you cannot use the assertion library "should" in conjunction with this library (not sure why you would want to).

 #### Assert

 `assert` is an alias to `eval`, `val`, and `test`.
 Once again, it's only purpose is to convey testing semantics.